prashant-andani/emojis/README.md

 # emojis
-All emojis at one place
+All emojis at one place for readme and lot more

 People